kingsley-devy/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * 10. 10-no_more_js: deletes all the regular files with a .js extension in the current dir and all subfolders

 * 11. 11-directories: counts the number of directories and sub dierctories in the current directory

+* 12. 12-newest_files: display the 10 newest files in the current dir, one perline sorted from the newest to the oldest.